 Risk is a feature in any investment decision.
 There are risks that you can quantify and manage or mitigate and there are those that you cannot.
 First-time investors in life settlements are often not aware of the unique risks and opportunities only present in life settlements.

 It is reasonable to conclude that life settlements aren’t a risk-free asset class.
-Like any investment they contain risks associated with in this asset class alone.
-In addition to the normal investment risks a prudent investor would consider.
-There are the common operational risks such as longevity, credit rating, origination risk and a few more.
+Like any investment, they contain risks associated with this asset class alone.
+In addition to the normal investment risks, a prudent investor would consider.
+There are common operational risks such as longevity, credit rating, origination risk and a few more.
 However, investors also need to consider some uncommon risks as they too can affect returns and performance expectations.

 Miss-placed expectations can cause some investors to make reactive decisions either at the beginning or end of an investment process.

 1. Capital Outlay in Life Settlements